mikaimee/Book/README.md

 ## Features
-- **User Authentication**: Users an create accounts, login and secure their personal reading lists.
+- **User Authentication**: Users can create accounts, log in, and secure their personal reading lists.

 - **Book Tracking**: Add, edit, and remove books from your reading list.
-Track details like book title, author, genre, and your rating.
+Track details like book title, author, genre, and rating.

 - **Book Status**: Organize your library by categorizing books as "Yet to Start," "Complete," or "In Progress."